My father's radio sermonette from 1969 speaks to today's coronavirus crisis.

 I didn’t come to this realization in a single flash of insight and clarity.
 It was a process.
 It took some time, some deep probing, some work.
 Strange as it may seem, I owe a lot to my dreams—not the aspirational kind, but the one’s that come in the middle of the night.
 I’ve long paid attention to them, and especially so in the last few years.
 I have a friend with whom I regularly meet to support each other in sifting for the subconscious messages to be found in our dreams.
 I have a spiritual director who has expertise in doing dream work in a spiritual context.
 And I have worked with a Jungian therapist for whom my dreams provide fertile ground for psychological exploration.
 I can’t say exactly when and where among these resources I finally put all the pieces together.
 That’s part of the magic of living an “examined life.”

 In his book, From Age-ing to Sage-ing, Rabbi Zalman Schachter-Shalomi says that part of a constructive approach to aging is to make amends with the past by recontextualizing one’s life.
 Having finally reframed the joys and sorrows of my Brown experience, there was only one thing left for me to do.
-To appreciate this next point, I must describe a piece of Brown University lore.
+For the reader to appreciate this next point, I must describe a piece of Brown University lore.

 Brown’s Van Wickle Gates provide a ceremonial entrance to the campus.
 The monumental main gates are flanked by two smaller side gates that remain open throughout the year.
 The central gates, however, remain locked except for the first day of each semester when they open inward for incoming students and on Commencement Day each May, when they swing outward for the graduation procession.